shananas/RemoveSlowMotion/README.md

 Anytime the game speed is less than 1 (normal) make it 2 (double speed).

-speeds up deaths and boss kills.
+Speeds up deaths and boss kills.